neuralsignal/dreye/README.md

 ## Timeline for new API release

-* Dec 20: API ready for testing
-* Dec 25: Tutorials for new API
+* Jan 25: Tutorials for new API
 * Jan 31: Web application for stimulus design and color space manipulation

 ## Installation